offendingcommit/valdris/Technology/Navigation & Lighthouses.md

 ## Introduction

-The lighthouse network stands as one of the most visible and vital applications of [[Architect Ruins|Architect]] technology across [[Valdris]].
-These magnificent beacons, burning without fuel and visible for impossible distances, have shaped trade routes, enabled exploration, and connected disparate communities for eight centuries since the [[Great Silence]].
+The lighthouse network stands as one of the most visible and vital applications of [Architect](Architect%20Ruins.md) technology across [Valdris](Valdris.md).
+These magnificent beacons, burning without fuel and visible for impossible distances, have shaped trade routes, enabled exploration, and connected disparate communities for eight centuries since the [Great Silence](Great%20Silence.md).

-The [[Recent Awakening]] has brought unprecedented changes to this ancient network, with new beacons awakening and existing lights exhibiting behaviors that challenge our understanding of their purpose.
+The [Recent Awakening](Recent%20Awakening.md) has brought unprecedented changes to this ancient network, with new beacons awakening and existing lights exhibiting behaviors that challenge our understanding of their purpose.

 ## The Continental Lighthouse Network